 Oracle recommends that you specify the version identifier in the

 MANIFEST.MF of the application, and automatically increment the version each time a new application is released for deployment.
-This ensures that production redeployment is always performed when the administrator or deployer redeploys the application.
+This ensures that production redeployment is always performed when the administrator redeploys the application.

 Application Version Conventions

 WebLogic Server obtains the application version from the value of the

 MANIFEST.MF file.
 The version string can be a maximum of 215 characters long, and must consist of valid characters as identified in Table 7-1.

 period ("."), underscore ("_"), or hyphen ("-") in combination with other characters

 For example, the following manifest file content describes an application with version "

 Manifest-Version: 1.0 Created-By: 1.4.1_05-b01 (Sun Microsystems Inc.) Weblogic-Application-Version: v920.beta